 We provide advice to public sector organisations on human resources and industrial relations.
-If you are an employee with a human resources or industrial relations question, please contact the human resources area in your agency.
+If you are an employee with a human resources or employee relations question, please contact the human resources area in your agency.

-The Office for the Public Sector
+The Office of the Commissioner for Public Sector Employment

 For enquiries, please contact: